-- 39.1 At the end of the first annual general meeting after the total membership of the Association has risen to seven or more, all Committee Members must retire.
-From then on at the end of every annual general meeting, at least one-third of the Committee Members or the nearest whole number thereto, must retire.
-Anybody appointed as a cooptee under Rule 42.1 or to fill a casual vacancy under Rule 41 and who retires for that reason, shall not count towards the one third provision.
-The retiring Committee Members should be selected in accordance with Rule 39.2. - The retiring Committee Members should be those who have served the longest on the Committee since the date of their last election.
-If two or more Committee Members have served equally long and cannot agree who should retire, they must draw lots. - 39.3 Committee Members must also retire if they have been co-opted onto the Committee under Rule 42.1 or have filled casual vacancies under Rule 41. - 39.4 If a Committee Member retires from the Committee in terms of Rule 39 before or on the date of the next annual general meeting, that Committee Member can stand for reelection without being nominated.
+At the end of the first annual general meeting after the total membership of the Association has risen to seven or more, all Committee Members must retire.
+From then on, at the end of every annual general meeting, at least one-third of the Committee Members or the nearest whole number thereto, must retire.
+Anybody appointed as a co-optee under Rule 42.1 or to fill a casual vacancy under Rule 41 and who retires for that reason, shall not count towards the one third provision.
+The retiring Committee Members should be selected in accordance with Rule 39.2.

+TheIn the absence of Committee Members standing down voluntarily, the retiring Committee Members should be those who have served the longest on the Committee since the date of their last election.
+If two or more Committee Members have served equally long and cannot agree who should retire, they must draw lots.

+Committee Members must also retire if they have been co-opted onto the Committee under Rule 42.1 or have filled casual vacancies under Rule 41.

+If a Committee Member retires from the Committee in terms of Rule 39-before or on the date of the next annual general meeting, that Committee Member can stand for re-election without being nominated.

-- If, at the annual general meeting the number of Members standing for election is less than or equal to the number of vacant places, the Chairperson will declare them elected without a vote.
-If there are more Members standing for election than there are vacant places, those present at the general meeting will elect Members onto the Committee, in accordance with Rule 29.2.
+If, at the annual general meeting the number of Members standing for election is less than or equal to the number of vacant places, the Chairperson will declare them elected without a vote.
+If there are more Members standing for election than there are vacant places, those present at the general meeting or those exercising a postal vote in accordance with Rule 27.6 will elect Members onto the Committee, in accordance with Rule 29.2.
 Each Member present or who has appointed a representative will have one vote for each place to be filled on the Committee.
-A Member must not give more than one vote to any one candidate. - 40.2 Nominations for election to the Committee must be in writing and in the form specified by the Association and must give the full name, address and occupation of the Member being nominated.
+A Member must not give more than one vote to any one candidate.

+The Association will post or send by fax or email intimation of the intended date of the annual general meeting and information on the nomination procedure to each Member at the address, fax number or email address given in the Register of Members of the Association not less than 28 days before the date of the meeting.
+Nominations for election to the Committee can be made only by Members, must be in writing and in the form specified by the Association and must give the full name, address and occupation of the Member being nominated.
 A Member cannot nominate himself/herself for election to the Committee.
 Nominations must be signed by and include a signed statement from the Member being nominated to show that they are eligible to join the Committee in accordance with Rules 37.4 and 43, and that they are willing to be elected.
-Nomination forms can be obtained from the Association and must be completed fully and returned by hand or by post to the Association's registered office at least 7 days before the general meeting. - If an elected Committee Member leaves the Committee between the annual general meetings, this creates a casual vacancy and the Committee can appoint a Member to take their place on the Committee until the next annual general meeting.
+Nomination forms can be obtained from the Association and must be completed fully and returned by hand or by post to the Association's registered office at least 21 days before the general meeting.